rndmorris/Salis-Arcana/docs/bugfixes.md

 Add a safety check to prevent the creation of Thaumcraft shards with invalid metadata.

+## Fake Player Safety Checks

+**Config option:** `warpFakePlayerCheck`

+Adds a safety check to prevent warp effects from trying to send packets to fake players.

+**Config option:** `crimsonRitesFakePlayerCheck`

+Adds a safety check in case of a fake player not being castable to `EntityPlayerMP`.
+(For example, putting Crimson Rites into a Dynamism Tablet from Thaumic Tinkerer.)

 ## TC4 Ores Redstone Fix

 **Config option:** `renderRedstoneFix`